intrepidLi/intrepidLI.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Artificial Intelligence
+  - Machine Learning
   - Natural Language Processing
-  - Computational Linguistics
-  - Artificial Intelligence
+  - Data Science and System

 # Education to show in About widget
 education: